 The County of Los Angeles Department of Public Health is adopting a staged approach, supported by science and public health expertise, to allow certain retail businesses to safely reopen.
-The requirements below are specific to shopping malls, destination shopping centers, strip and outlet malls, and swap meets (collectively referred to as "shopping center operators").
+The requirements below are specific to shopping malls, destination shopping centers, strip and outlet malls, and swap meets (collectively referred to as "shopping centers").
 Shopping center operators should ensure that lessees, including retail tenants and vendors, are aware of the protocols that apply to their operations.
 Those entities are responsible for implementing the protocols, but shopping center operators are encouraged to require adherence to the protocols by their lessees.
 In addition to the conditions imposed on these specific retail businesses by the Governor, these types of businesses must also be in compliance with the conditions laid out in this Checklist for Shopping Center Operators.

-Please note that by the July 13, 2020 Order of the State Public Health Officer, all indoor operations of indoor malls and indoor shopping centers are closed.
-All indoor areas of indoor shopping malls are closed to the public until further notice.
-Retail businesses that are part of an indoor mall or shopping center but that have an entrance that is normally accessible to the public from the exterior of the mall or shopping center are permitted to continue their current modified operations provided they adhere to the appropriate DPH sector protocols.
-Retailers located within indoor shopping malls without an outside entrance may be open only for curbside pick-up as described in this protocol.
+Retail businesses that are part of an indoor mall or shopping center and are only accessible from inside the shopping center may open up to 25% maximum occupancy or for curbside pick-up as described in this protocol on October 7, 2020.
+Overall maximum occupancy in shopping centers as defined above, as well as the retail stores within these facilities should have a maximum occupancy of no more than 25%, provided that 6 feet of physical distancing among customers and employees can always be maintained.

 Essential businesses located within the shopping center may continue to operate.
 Personal care services must cease all indoor operations and can offer outdoor services to the extent permitted by licensing requirements and all other applicable state and local laws.
 All other lessees should follow DPH protocols for the appropriate sector and all applicable state and local laws and regulations.